smsharma/smsharma.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently an IAIFI Fellow at the [NSF AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI)](https://iaifi.org/), affiliated with MIT and Harvard.

-**In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/).**
+I'm currently a Researcher at [Anthropic](https://www.anthropic.com/).
+In July 2025, I will be starting as Assistant Professor of Computing & Data Sciences and Physics at [Boston University](https://www.bu.edu/cds-faculty/profile/siddharth-mishra-sharma/).

 My pronouns are he/him.

 **Contact:**
-I can be reached via [email](mailto:smsharma@mit.edu).
-I am happy to chat with students at IAIFI and the Boston area about potential projects.
+I can be reached via [email](mailto:siddharthmishra19@gmail.com).

 **CV:**
 A copy of my CV may be found [here](https://github.com/smsharma/CV/blob/master-pdf/cv.pdf).

-**Research Interests:** My work uses probabilistic machine learning -- combining deep learning, generative modeling, differentiable programming, and statistics -- to accelerate searches for fundamental physics using astrophysical and cosmological data at all observable scales.
-I am broadly interested in the application and development of AI techniques to a wide range of problems in the physical sciences.
+**Research Interests:** I work bidirectionally at the intersection of AI and physics, with a focus on applications towards fundamental physics discovery.

+My research examines how AI can be used to make better use of complex datasets from current and future experiments in cosmology, astrophysics, and particle physics across diverse modalities, scales, and physical systems.

+I also use data from physics as a sandbox for methodological developments with broad applicability in the natural sciences, particularly focusing on neural approaches to simulation-based inference, scalable generative modeling, probabilistic/differentiable programming, and symmetry-preserving data processing.

+In my work, I investigate both (1) data-driven approaches that leverage scale, and (2) physics-informed methods that incorporate mechanistic understanding and inductive biases, while also exploring the interplay between these paradigms.

 **Papers, Code, and Tutorials:**
 - Papers can be found on [Google Scholar](https://scholar.google.com/citations?hl=en&user=hJVjhlwAAAAJ&view_op=list_works&sortby=pubdate) or [ADS](https://ui.adsabs.harvard.edu/search/q=author%3A%22Mishra-Sharma%2C%20Siddharth%22&sort=date%20desc%2C%20bibcode%20desc&p_=0).